Karthik23tala/asic-design-class/Lab6.md

 # ASIC Lab 6 Report (27/08/2024)

-In this lab, we have simulated the same sum 1 to 9 program as written in previous lab and compared the output waveforms.
+In this lab, we have simulated the same sum 1 to 9 program as written in previous lab and compared the output waveforms of gtkwave and makerchip platform.

 ## Simulation of Sum 1 to 9 program in Sandpiper and GTKWave